notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringApp.md

 VnetAddonPublicEndpointUrl        :
 ```

-Create a new App or update an exiting App.
+Create a new App or Create an exiting App.

-### Example 2: Create a new App or update an exiting App.
+### Example 2: Create a new App or Create an exiting App.
 ```powershell
 New-AzSpringApp -ResourceGroupName azps_test_group_spring -ServiceName azps-spring-02 -Name tools-02
 ```